rafaelurben/renovate-config/README.md

 Files:

 - `default.json`: Defines the global preset config.
 Automatically used when this repository is used as a preset.
-- `org-inherited-config.json`: All renovate configs in this user/org [automatically inherit](https://docs.renovatebot.com/mend-hosted/hosted-apps-config/#inherited-config) from this.
+- `org-inherited-config.json`: All renovate configs in this user/org [automatically inherit](https://docs.renovatebot.com/mend-hosted/hosted-apps-config/#inherited-config) from this when run via Mend-hosted renovate.
 - `renovate.json`: Renovate config for this repository.